"Now I'll be journalese and tell you about the story of The

 keyboard player who performed with The Blue Ox Babes for a brief period around 1987 (playing organ on an unreleased

-a two-year tenure as a Midnight Runner (from December 1980 through
+enjoyed a two-year tenure as a Midnight Runner (from December

-to December 1982) co-writing hit-single "The Celtic Soul Brothers" and the B-side "Love Part Two".
+1980 through to December 1982) co-writing hit-single "The Celtic Soul Brothers" and the B-side "Love

-Joined up with Dave Wakeling and Ranking Roger in General Public after leaving Dexys and is currently performing
+Part Two".
+Joined up with Dave Wakeling and Ranking Roger in General Public after leaving Dexys

 Bishop, Dave Saxophonist on the final sessions for The Blue Ox Babes' "Apples And Oranges"